burespe1/semantic-dictionary/drafts/DR_EU_2024-490/passing-times-trip-plans-and-auxiliary-information-disruptions-such-as-network-closures-and_or-diversions-and-when-possible-the-.md

 subcategory: Passing times, trip plans and auxiliary information
 ---

-**Passing times, trip plans and auxiliary information – _disruptions, such as network closures and/or diversions, and when possible, the reason_** the minimum dynamic information required for disseminating the existence of changes in the normal operation of transport services.

 >SIRI can exchange estimated real-time changes to the planned timetable and continuously keep track of minor deviations, cancellations and other disruptions, prior to- or during the service operation.